PersonaMatrix: A Recipe for Persona-Aware Evaluation of Legal Summarization: Limitations and Future Work

 \section{Limitations and Future Work}

+PersonaMatrix is an LLM-driven pilot for surfacing stakeholder-conditioned preferences, but it remains an early proof of concept rather than validated stakeholder evidence.
+The current controlled dimension-shifted dataset is small, synthetic, and U.S.–specific, and the personas are coarse approximations of real stakeholder diversity.
+Consequently, the statistical evidence is illustrative and fragile, limited by sample size, lack of multiple-testing correction, and simplifying assumptions such as argmax scoring.
+Future studies should expand the dataset’s size and domain, integrate human-annotated baselines, and test the independence of the three quality axes, since correlations among them may confound persona effects.
+These steps would strengthen both the robustness and generalizability of the findings.

-DCI quantifies the diversity of signals from persona judges but it does not account for correlations with human judgments.
-Despite diverse optima across personas, the persona-specific optima from the agentic judges in Figure \ref{fig:argmax-heatmap} do not align precisely with some of our refutable intuitions on the typical stakeholder alignment in Table \ref{table:dimensions}, emphasizing the challenge of precisely defining persona-specific utility.
-Given the criteria-based PersonaMatrix’s interpretability, future studies should conduct multi-stakeholder surveys to validate the persona-specific criteria and optimal levels of dimension shifts.
+The DCI measures systematic divergence among personas but does not capture human validity or satisfaction.
+Likewise, persona optima derived from agentic judges (Figure \ref{fig:argmax-heatmap}) do not always align with intuitive stakeholder mappings in Table \ref{table:dimensions}, emphasizing the difficulty of defining persona-specific utility.
+Future work should validate persona criteria and optima through stakeholder surveys that directly assess whether LLM-based evaluations align with perceived usefulness for actual users.

-Our controlled dimension-shifted dataset is also confined to a pilot evaluation set of 25 cases due to limited research budgets.
-We try to sample a variety of civil rights cases to mitigate sampling bias, with 12 distinct civil rights types in our dataset.
-The dataset is also limited to U.S. civil rights cases with uncertain generalizability across jurisdictions.
-Future works should expand the size and diversity of the dimension-shifted datasets to increase power and narrow confidence intervals on the divergence analysis.

-Some generic criteria (e.g., metadata or links) can be spuriously satisfied, and certain persona criteria may double-count holdings and issues, thereby encouraging verbosity.
-We mitigate this by macro-averaging across criteria and applying corruption tests.
-Future work should focus on automatically detecting and downweighting low-observability criteria.
+Rubric reliability also remains untested.
+Rerunning rubric generation and quantifying its stability would improve reproducibility.
+Some LLM-generated criteria (e.g., metadata or link checks) can be spuriously satisfied or double-count holdings, encouraging verbosity.
+While macro-averaging and corruption tests mitigate this, future work should detect and down-weight low-observability criteria.

+Finally, the approach relies entirely on LLMs to generate summaries, define criteria, and serve as evaluators, without direct stakeholder input.
+For a truly stakeholder-oriented framework, human participation is essential to evaluate relevance, clarity, and utility.
+Establishing this external validation is the critical next step.